-The primary goals of management of the Garcon Ecosystem project are: to conserve and protect environmentally unique and irreplaceable lands that contain native, relatively unaltered f ora and fauna representing a natural area unique to, or scarce within, a region of this state or a larger geographic area; to conserve and protect signif cant habitat for native species or endangered and threatened species; and to conserve, protect, manage, or restore important ecosystems, landscapes, and forests, in order to enhance or protect signif cant surface water, coastal, recreational, timber, f sh or wildlife resources which local or state regulatory programs cannot adequately protect.
+The primary goals of management of the Garcon Ecosystem project are: to conserve and protect environmentally unique and irreplaceable lands that contain native, relatively unaltered flora and fauna representing a natural area unique to, or scarce within, a region of this state or a larger geographic area; to conserve and protect significant habitat for native species or endangered and threatened species; and to conserve, protect, manage, or restore important ecosystems, landscapes, and forests, in order to enhance significant surface protect water, coastal, recreational, timber, fish or wildlife resources which local or state regulatory programs cannot adequately protect.

-Qualif cations for state designation The project has the size, location, and quality of resources to qualify as a "State Buffer Preserve" to the Yellow River Marsh Aquatic Preserve and adjacent Class II shell f shing waters.
+Qualifications for state designation The project has the size, location, and quality of resources to qualify as a "State Buffer Preserve" to the Yellow River Marsh Aquatic Preserve and adjacent Class II shell fishing waters.

-Manager DRP is lead Manager for the northern portion.
+Manager DRP is lead manager for the northern portion.
 The NWFWMD is the Manager for the southern portion.
 This prospectus applies to the northern portion.

-Conditions affecting intensity of management The Garcon Ecosystem Project includes lands that require prescribed f re management.
+Conditions affecting intensity of management The Garcon Ecosystem Project includes lands that require prescribed fire management.

-Timetable for implementing management and provisions for security and protection of infrastructure Within the f rst year after acquisition, initial or intermediate activities will concentrate on site security, f re management planning, resource inventory, and a completed management plan.
+Timetable for implementing management and provisions for security and protection infrastructure Within the first year after acquisition, initial or intermediate activities will concentrate on site security, fire management planning, resource inventory, and a completed management plan.
 Long-range plans for this property will generally be directed toward the restoration of disturbed areas and the perpetuation and maintenance of natural communities.
 Management activities will also stress the protection of threatened and endangered species.
 An all-season burning program will be established using conventional practices.
-Whenever possible, existing roads, black lines, foam lines and natural breaks will be used to contain and control prescribed and natural fres.
+Whenever possible, existing roads, black lines, foam lines and natural breaks will be used to contain and control prescribed and natural fires.
 An educational program for all age groups will be used in conjunction with a carefully designed hiking trail, to keep the public away from sensitive areas.
 Efforts to prohibit vehicle activity except in designated areas will be a major concern.

-The resource inventory will be used to identify sensitive areas that need special attention, protection or management and to locate areas that are appropriate for any recreational or administrative facilities.
-Infrastructure development will be conf ned to already disturbed areas and will be the absolute minimum required to allow public access, provide facilities for the public, and to manage the property.
+The resource inventory will be used to identify sensitive areas that need special attention, protection or management and to locate areas that are appropriate for recreational or administrative Infrastructure development will be confined to already disturbed areas and will be the absolute minimum required to allow public access, provide facilities for the public, and to manage the property.